ianfr/economic-simulation/README.md

 Classic models:
 - CPT model - section II.A of reference (3)
-- BM model (possibly discrete version) - section II.B of reference (3)
+- ~~BM model (possibly discrete version) - section II.B of reference (3)~~ ✅ **DONE** - Implemented as `BMClassSplit`
+    - ~~Most interested in recreating Fig. 7 from Ref.
+1 (split boltzmann-pareto).
+According to Ref.
+3 "Garlaschelli and Loffredo (2004,2008) likewise showed that it is possible to retrieve a realistic mixed log-normal-power law distribution by simulating the model on a simple heterogeneous network with a smallnumber of 'hub' agents"~~ ✅ **DONE**

 Continue going through reference (3) and identify more prebuilt models to include in the library

 ### Code Updates
-- DISTRIBUTED.md docs on running Boltzmannomics on an MPI cluster
-- Parallel 'study' runner using MPI that can run on clusters
 - ABMs for financial markets & diverse pool of agents
 - Create a development Dockerfile & accompanying devcontainer.json
 - Benchmarks: gfortran cpu (serial) vs nvidia cpu (parallel) vs nvidia gpu